 Rock checks are to be constructed of 4 in to 12 in size rock, full ditch width wide, and 18” min. effective height over the middle of the ditch.
 The standard design of a rock ditch is a 4 ft. wide base, with 2:1 side slopes, and 2 ft. tall with the middle 6 in. lower than the sides (18 in effective height over the middle).
 Dimensions may be modified based on individual project needs for higher flow rates.
 In areas of clay soils, where additional filtration may be needed, the upgrade face of the check can be capped with smaller stone, filter fabric or another approved filtering media.
 In some cases, it may also be necessary to place a section of ECB or geotextile beneath the rock ditch check and extending downgrade of the structure to prevent the rock from settling into the soil beneath and/or protect from downstream scour within the ditch line.

 Alternate ditch checks have an effective height of at least 9 in. as measured in the field and should be installed in accordance with the manufacturer’s recommendations.
 The SWPPP has a list of acceptable alternate ditch checks or others can be approved by the engineer.
 Each type of ditch check (particularly the tubular/cylindrical/triangular products) will have specific directions for installation.
+The standard practice for compost filter socks can be found in AASHTO R 51, which details the minimum material requirements that will need to be certified by the manufacturer, but also provides required installation practices in the field.
 In all cases care shall be exercised so as to install the device according to manufacturer specifications.
 Effectiveness may be compromised if not installed correctly.